IntellectualChar/roco222/journal.md

 Also Adding an extra section of cork onto the end with comuniter to help it keep its shape when moving.
 We tested the motor on a 12V source.

-We found the coils to become warm quite quickly, so added insulation tape to the outside of the coils to help reduce this effect.
+We found the coils to become warm quite quickly due to the current running through it, so added insulation tape to the outside of the coils to help reduce this effect.

 ![Basic motor final](https://github.com/IntellectualChar/roco222/blob/master/Motor_improved.jpg)